 Further speculation along this line, however, shows that while the plasma would contain ions that quickly recombine to generate heat and light, it would also contain three relatively stable ions: positively charged hydrogen and negatively charged nitrites (NO2) and nitrates (NO3).
 As these ions diffuse out of the hot core into cooler air, they attract water molecules, which are electrically polarized due to their asymmetric organization, that condense to form water droplets.

 The condensation of the water, and the reaction of the nitrites with hydrogen to form nitrous acid, releases heat to keep the interior of the ball hot.
 At the same time, nitrites on the very exterior of the ball have accumulated so much water that it requires an input of energy to convert them into nitrous acid, making the skin cool.
 The nitrates keep accumulating water and make the skin watery, as well as make it heavy and keep it close to the ground.
 Nitrogen and oxygen migrating into the ball to sustain the reactions keep the ball spherical.
 The hydrogen ions provide a strong net positive charge that causes the ball to wander erratically, until it either loses enough energy to fade out or it is physically disrupted, resulting in an explosive reaction.

 Whatever the theories, in the absence of good observations they remain speculative.
 Researchers encourage would-be ball-lightning hunters to be keen-eyed and, if at all possible, see if they can get a good picture.
-Nobody has so far.BACK_TO_TOP
+A video and an optical spectrum were obtained in 2014, but more data is required.BACK_TO_TOP

 * Late in the 20th century, atmospheric scientists discovered an interesting mystery of science.
 Above the black hammerhead clouds of thunderstorms, hidden from view of the ground, aerial observers found strange geysers of light that shot up from the tops of the clouds into the dark skies above.